 To make sure each girl gets the best experience, peer educators need to be confident in the topics covered in the sessions.
 To do this, follow these simple steps:

 - Watch the video below.

-- Complete the online quiz
+- Complete the online quiz below.

 Mhairi: Hi, I'm Mhairi.
 Welcome to Think Resilient – Girlguiding's peer education resource on mental well-being.